Charles Philibert-Thiboutot: 2015: World Championships debut

 Philibert-Thiboutot opened his 2015 outdoor season at the Payton Jordan Invitational running 3:42.72 over 1500 m.
 On June 11, he competed in his first ever Diamond League meeting, contesting the Dream Mile at the Bislett Games in Oslo.
 He finished 8th in 3:54.52, a 3 second personal best, making him the 4th fastest Canadian of all time over the distance.
 In July, he competed finished 2nd at the Canadian Championships, replicated his finish from the previous year.

 Competing at the Monaco Diamond League, he ran a 4 second 1500 m personal best, clocking a time of 3:34.23, achieving the World Championship and Olympic qualifying standards in the process.
 The next week, he competed at the Pan Am Gamesin Toronto.
 He placed 3rd, joining silver medalist and fellow Canadian Nathan Brannen on the podium.

 On August 27, Philibert-Thiboutot made his World Championship debut in Beijing.
 In his heat, he finished 7th in 3:39.72, advancing him through to the semi-finals as a time qualifier.
 The next day he competed in the semi-finals where he finished 10th in his heat, not enough to qualify him for the world final.

-2016: Rio Olympics
+2016: Rio de Janeiro Olympics

 In 2016, Philibert-Thiboutot signed a five-year extension to his professional contract with Asics, having already been sponsored by the company throughout his university career.

 He opened his outdoor season in Los Angeles on May 20, running a time of 3:38.39 over 1500 m.
 His next race came at the Rome Diamond League, where he finished 11th in a time of 3:36.00.
 He claimed his first Canadian title in Edmonton on July 9, winning the Olympic trials 1500 m in 3:55.75.
 The next week, he competed at the Monaco Diamond League, running 3:34.34, his second fastest 1500 m ever.